5.14SEQUENCE (GENERATOR)

 A sequence — or generator — is a database object used to get unique number values to fill a series.
 Sequence is the SQL-compliant term for the same thing which — in Firebird — has traditionally been known as generator.
 Firebird has syntax for both terms.

-Sequences are always stored as 64-bit integers, regardless of the SQL dialect of the database.
+Sequences are stored as 64-bit integers, regardless of the SQL dialect of the database.

 Caution